Nancy Ward: Changes to Cherokee society

-In the early 1760s, the Cherokee entered an alliance with the British colonists who were fighting the French and her allies in the French and Indian War (the North American front of the Seven Years' War in Europe).
+In the early 1760s, the Cherokee entered an alliance with the British colonists who were fighting the French and their allies in the French and Indian War (the North American front of the Seven Years' War in Europe).
 Each side had Native American allies in North America.
 In exchange for their assistance, the British Americans promised to protect the Cherokee from their enemies: the Creek and Choctaw peoples.

 The British built military stations and frontier posts on Cherokee land.
 These posts gradually attracted more European-American settlers.
 A group of White frontiersmen killed a group of Cherokee in present-day West Virginia, who were returning from having helped the British take over Fort Duquesne (at present-day Pittsburgh).
 Outraged, the Cherokee killed more than 20 settlers in retaliation.
 Conflict broke out that lasted two years, during which the Cherokee captured Fort Loudon on the Tellico River in August 1760.

 A decade later, In May 1775, a group of Delaware, Mohawk and Shawnee emissaries formed a delegation that headed south to support the British who were trying to gain the help of the Cherokee and other tribes for war with their rebel colonies.